ghc-proposals/ghc-proposals/README.rst

      positions, even if they disagree on the conclusion.

 -  Now the shepherd proposes acceptance or rejectance, by email to the mailing list.
 Discussion among the committee ensues on the mailing list, and silence is understood as agreement with the shepherd's recommendation.

 -  Ideally, the committee reaches consensus, as determined by the secretary or the shepherd.
 If consensus is elusive, then we vote, with the Simons retaining veto power.

--  The decision is announced, by the shepherd to the mailing.
+-  The decision is announced, by the shepherd to the mailing list.

 -  The secretary tags the pull request accordingly, and either merges or closes it.
    In particular

    *  **If we say no:**
       The pull request will be closed and labeled `Rejected <https://github.com/ghc-proposals/ghc-proposals/pulls?q=label%3Arejected>`_.